dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 - ✅ **Property Deletion:** PM can delete properties (own and from realtors)
 - ✅ **Flexible Updates:** Update any combination of fields in a single request
 - ✅ **Access Control:** PM can only edit/delete properties they own or from their realtors
+- ✅ **FIXED:** Property updates now properly persist to database using `flag_modified()`
+- ✅ **Partial Updates:** Only send fields you want to change
+- ✅ **Complete Response:** Response includes full updated property object for immediate UI update

+---

+## 🔧 Technical Details

+### Property Update Fix
+The property update endpoint was fixed to properly persist changes to the JSONB `listing_metadata` column by:
+1. Using `flag_modified()` from SQLAlchemy to mark the JSONB field as changed
+2. Creating a new dict object to ensure SQLAlchemy detects the change
+3. Proper session management with `session.add()` before commit

+This ensures all property field updates (price, address, features, etc.) are correctly saved to the database.